 How long does it take you to get one of your novels released?
 From the time you sit down to write the first notes/outlines.

-It takes me about four months to write one, another month to rewrite it, and about another month to rewrite it for my editor, and a handful of weeks to copy edit it along with a professional copyeditor.
+It takes me about four months to write one, another month or two to rewrite it, and about another month to rewrite it for my editor, and a handful of weeks to copy edit it along with a professional copyeditor.
 There’s a lot of downtime where I’m working on the next book between rewrites, so in all, it takes me a little less than two years from first notes to last edit.
 (It sits about a year between rough draft and when I start working on it again.)
 It takes about a year for a book to become published once I deliver it to my publisher.
 It’s possible to do one faster, but it costs a lot more. –Kim

 What is your short story about in the upcoming “Unbound” anthology?